 With coalition parties increasingly focussed on differentiation ahead of next year’s general election, a sense of cognitive dissonance within government might seem tiresomely predictable.
 It’s certainly the case that ongoing coalition rows on green issues are gaining ever more airtime, probably because of their obvious convenience for both parties.

 But the Liberal Democrats should not rest easy with Conservatives so readily painted as pantomime villains on the environment.
 It was Lib Dems, let’s not forget, who voted overwhelmingly against their party policy of a power sector decarbonisation target in last year’s Energy Bill (now Act) in the face of unprecedented business and investor support for the measure, a fact that will not be lost among their traditionally deep green grass roots.

 Despite the ministerial bickering, the hopeless policy inconsistency and crumbling investor certainty, we should remember that all three main UK political parties remain at least superficially committed to curbing emissions in line with our legally binding Climate Change Act requirements (a damn good thing, given the unsurprising but no less terrifying recent climate reports from the UN’s experts.)

 For the sake of keeping happy those whom his party’s spin doctors have decided are ideologically opposed to wind farms, however, Michael Fallon has simply confirmed that a new Conservative government would make us all pay more to meet those climate requirements.

 Oliver Hayes is a political campaigner at Friends of the EarthLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.